 6 TESTS

-6.1 Thermal Shock Test – The filter tube and chamber shall be boiled in water for 30 minutes, then transferred to water at about 20 °C. The glass shall not develop any chipping or cracking.
+6.1 Thermal Shock Test

+The filter tube and chamber shall be boiled in water for 30 min, then transferred to water at about 20 °C. The glass shall not develop any chipping or cracking.

-6.2 Dry Heat Test – The filter tube and chamber shall be subjected to a dry heat test in a sterilizing oven at 180˚ ± 2 °C for 30 minutes.
+6.2 Dry Heat Test

+The filter tube and chamber shall be subjected to a dry heat test in a sterilizing oven at 180 °C ± 2 °C for 30 min.
 The glass shall not show deterioration in any way nor develop any crack or chipping.

-6.3 Autoclave Test – The filter tube and chamber shall be autoclaved at a steam pressure of 1.4 kg/cm2 for a period of 30 minutes.
+6.3 Autoclave Test

+The filter tube and chamber shall be autoclaved at a steam pressure of 1.4 kg/cm2 for a period of 30 min.
 The glass shall not show deterioration in any way nor develop any crack or chipping.

 7 MARKING